SJSU-PHMM/msa-gen/README.md

-Script to generate sequence from API call log
+Script to generate Multiple Sequence Alignment (MSA) from API call log
 ======================

 ## What does this project do? ##